lilytaub/ISCWebSockets/README.md

                     + "//"+ window.location.host + "/csp/user/Chat.Server.cls");
 ```

 The `new` function creates a new instance of the WebSocket class.
 This opens a WebSocket connection to the server using the "wss” (indicates the use of TLS for the WebSocket communication channel) or “ws” protocol.
-The server is specified by the webserver port number and host name of the instance that defines the `Chat.Server` class (this information is contained in the `window.location.host` variable).
+The server is specified by the web server port number and host name of the instance that defines the `Chat.Server` class (this information is contained in the `window.location.host` variable).
 The name of our server class (`Chat.Server.cls`) is included in the WebSocket opening URI as a GET request for a resource on the server.

 The `ws.onopen` event fires when the WebSocket connection is successfully established, transitioning from a **_connecting_** to a **_open_** state.